 We just purchased a 35ft BH 2010 Freelander.
-I'm puzzled on what we should or shouldn't put inside to make it our 2nd home, and be safety conscious with our gross weight.
+I'm puzzled about what we should or shouldn't put inside to make it our 2nd home and be safety conscious with our gross weight.

-Any tips on how to set up housekeeping and be comfortable in an RV is welcomed.
+Any tips on how to set up housekeeping and be comfortable in an RV are welcomed.

-ANSWER: First let me congratulate on your new RV and also welcome you to the RV Lifestyle.
-I know that when you first get into RVing it can be exciting and also a bit intimidating.
+ANSWER: First, let me congratulate on your new RV and also welcome you to the RV Lifestyle.
+When you first get into RVing, it can be exciting and a bit intimidating.
 I urge you to search our website for some of the information you are looking for.

 Space does not allow me to tell you everything you need to know about RVing in answer to your question.
-But there are a few books and videos out there that I would recommend you get a hold of that will help you immensely.
-First there are two books that I highly recommend.
+But there are several books and videos out there that I would recommend you get a hold of that will help you immensely.
+First, there are two books that I highly recommend.
 They are:

 The Complete Idiot's Guide to RVing By Brent Peterson: Updated and revised, this guide is for the more than 30 million Americans who are living the RV lifestyle and the millions of others who are thinking about taking the plunge.
 It provides the necessary information to get the most out of the RV experience, including basic facts regarding the different types of RVs, advice on buying an RV, driving tips, information on how to choose a campground, and much more.
 There is also a Kindle Edition of The Complete Idiot's Guide to RVing.

 So, You Want to be an RVer?: by John and Kathy Huggins: Have you ever been driving down the highway and seen an RV headed in the other direction and thought, “That could be us.”?
 Most people have.
 If you’re thinking or dreaming about becoming an RVer, then this is the book for you.
 In it you will find what we’ve learned (often the hard way) in over ten years of full-time RVing, but all the information is aimed at part timers and weekenders as well.
 We provide numerous tested links to the websites of those experts we look up to.